bloominstituteoftechnology/web-module-project-reducer/README.md

 #### Task 8: Add in memory functions from scratch.
 > *Congratulations!
 You have gone through the entire process for adding an action to your app!
 Now, see if you can follow the same process (reducer case => action creator => UI connection) for the following button functions.
 IN EACH CASE, ALWAYS TEST YOU FEATURE WORKS BEFORE PROCEEDING FORWARD.*

-* [ ] When `M+` is pressed, the total value in state should be placed inside of the memory value in state.
+* [ ] When `M+` is pressed, the state's current memory value should be set to the current total value.
 Test by seeing the result of memory in the UI.
-* [ ] When `MF` is pressed, the total value in state should be applied to the memory value in state using the current operator.
+* [ ] When `MF` is pressed, the state's current total value should be set to the current total value applied to the current memory value (See the APPLY_NUMBER case).
 Test by adding a value to memory and then seeing if the total updates correctly when pressed.
-* [ ] When `MC` is pressed, the memory value is set to zero.
+* [ ] When `MC` is pressed, the state's current memory value should be set to zero.
 Test by adding a value to memory and then seeing the memory value reset to zero when pressed.

 ### Task 3: Stretch goals
-- [ ] There is a version of the calculator focuses on adding individsual digits, rather then entire numbers.
-How do you imagine add an indivisual digit to a the total state?
+- [ ] There is a version of the calculator focuses on adding individual digits, rather then entire numbers.
+How do you imagine add an individual digit to a the total state?
 - [ ] [Here is an example](https://freshman.tech/calculator/) of a (non-reducer) approach to building an javascript calculator.
 Feel free to make a new branch and use the basic ideas in the post to build a new version of the calculator.